justinlocsei/gready/README.md

 # Generate a list of book recommendations
 gready find-books

-# Generate a list of Goodreads users with similar interests
+# Generate a list of Goodreads users with similar interests based on your ten most recently read books
-gready find-readers
+gready find-readers --recent-books=10
 ```

 Each of the above commands writes Markdown to `stdout`, allowing you to pipe any command’s output to a file that you can open in a Markdown viewer.
 For example, to create a file containing the summary of your reading history, you could run the following command: